 In 2012, I expanded some of my knowledge by acquiring a large format 4x5 and attending classes.
 I enjoyed what I learned but I discovered the view through a 35mm viewfinder was much more appealing than one through ground glass.
 Being able to get one-on-one training was also out of my reach financially and I wanted to eventually work in color instead of black and white.
 Many of the principals behind using a field camera greatly improved my work with a digital camera.

-In 2015, Improving the quality of my work as well as my selection are now my main goals.
-I added the new Canon EOS 5Dsr to my bag and have begun to travel more as time and my day job permits.
+In 2015, Improving the quality of my work as well as my selection were my main goals.